Gov.'s budget cuts scrutinized

 If Georgia sees a recession next year, Dorfman said, it would be mild — similar to what the country saw in the early 2000s.
 Nationally, economic growth is at such a low anything could “tip us into recession.”

-Stress factors include the continued affects of Hurricane Michael, — affected farmers are just now starting to see federal aid — a shortage in the labor pool and national trade uncertainty as “trade wars” with China and other countries persist.
+Stress factors include the continued effects of Hurricane Michael — affected farmers are just now starting to see federal aid — a shortage in the labor pool and national trade uncertainty as “trade wars” with China and other countries persist.

 “If for some reason, policy decisions, regulatory decisions, disasters, if we were to remove that $14 billion of production from our farms,” McKissick said, “then we would remove that roughly $60 billion of added value and we would remove a total of 400,000 jobs.
 It’s very important to the economy in the state of Georgia.”